History of Piedmont, California

-Pre-hotel
+Pre-hotel era

 In 1850, what is now Piedmont was part of Rancho San Antonio.
 This area, owned by the Peralta family, covered much of the northeastern shore of San Francisco Bay, now northern Alameda County.
 Rancho San Antonio was sparsely populated except for cattle and the vaqueros who tended them.

-In 1860, retired South Carolinian Congressman Isaac Holmes bought a piece of land from his neighbor Reed.
+In 1860, retired South Carolinian Congressman Isaac Holmes bought a piece of land from his neighbor John Reed.
 The area included Bushy Dell Creek, a creek that runs through the dog-walking trail of modern-day Piedmont.
 Holmes bathed in the foul-smelling pink water of a nearby spring, believing the water beneficial for his rheumatism.

 Piedmont Springs Hotel

 In 1870, Walter Blair bought over 800 acres (3.2 km^{2}) of land in the foothills of East Bay.
 Where the spring was located he built the Piedmont Springs Hotel, of 20 bedrooms and five dining rooms.
 The water of the spring was thought to have curative powers.
 Wealthy San Franciscans retired to the hotel during trips to "the country."

 In addition to the hotel, Blair built a dairy farm on what is now Highland Avenue and a quarry where Dracena Park is today.
+He would also go on to establish the Broadway and Piedmont Railroad, which provided transportation to the area via horsecars.

-In April 1877, James Gamble bought a 350-acre (1.4 km^{2}) tract of land from Blair, and formed the Piedmont Land Company, along with James deFremery, George W. Beaver, L.A.
-Booth, and T.L.
-Barker.
+In April 1877, James Gamble bought a 350-acre (1.4 km^{2}) tract of land from Blair, and formed the Piedmont Land Company, along with James deFremery, George W. Beaver, Lucius A. Booth (cousin of Newton Booth), and Timothy L. Barker.
 The Piedmont Land Company hired landscape engineer William Hammond Hall to plan the avenues and subdivide the tract into 67 parcels.
 The first auction of land took place on April 10, 1877.

 In January 1891, the women of Piedmont led a temperance movement to block the sale of liquor at the Piedmont Springs Hotel.
 They petitioned the Alameda County Board of Supervisors to withdraw the liquor license granted to the owner of the hotel.
 Prominent signers included Annie Barton, Anna Richardson, N. Randall, Florence Wing, Inez Craig, M. Laurence, Ethyl Robert, and Mary Gamble.